RomanEmreis/volga-docs/docs/getting-started/query-params.md

 Hello John (email: john@email.com)!
 Your age is: 33
 ```
 ## Handle optional params
-For the example above of we run the `curl` command with ignoring some parameter, e.g. `email` we'll get the `400 BAD REQUEST` response:
+For the example above if we run the `curl` command by ignoring some parameter, e.g. `email` we'll get the `400 BAD REQUEST` response:
 ```bash
 > curl "http://localhost:7878/hello?name=John&age=33"

 < HTTP/1.1 400 BAD REQUEST
 Query parsing error: missing field `name`
 ```
-However if we want to keep some of the parameters as optional, we can wrap them in [`Option<T>`](https://doc.rust-lang.org/std/option/) as follows
+However, if we want to keep some of the parameters as optional, we can wrap them in [`Option<T>`](https://doc.rust-lang.org/std/option/) as follows:
 ```rust
 use volga::{App, Router, Query, ok};
 use serde::Deserialize;